wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 ### Cross-cloud or S3-compatible storage for team-level BYOB

-You can connect to a cloud-native storage bucket in another cloud or an S3-compatible storage bucket like [MinIO](https://github.com/minio/minio) for team-level BYOB in your [Dedicated Cloud](../hosting-options/dedicated_cloud.md) or [Self-Managed](../hosting-options/self-managed.md) instance.
+You can connect to a cloud-native storage bucket in another cloud or to an S3-compatible storage bucket like [MinIO](https://github.com/minio/minio) for team-level BYOB in your [Dedicated Cloud](../hosting-options/dedicated_cloud.md) or [Self-Managed](../hosting-options/self-managed.md) instance.

-To enable cross-cloud or S3 compatible storage, specify the storage bucket path in a pertinent format using the `GORILLA_SUPPORTED_FILE_STORES` environment variable for your W&B instance.
+To enable the use of cross-cloud or S3-compatible storage, specify the storage bucket including the relevant access key in one of the following formats, using the `GORILLA_SUPPORTED_FILE_STORES` environment variable for your W&B instance.

 <details>
-<summary>Connect to S3-compatible storage</summary>
+<summary>Configure an S3-compatible storage for team-level BYOB in Dedicated Cloud or Self-managed instance</summary>

 Specify the path using the following format:
 ```text
 s3://<accessKey>:<secretAccessKey>@<url_endpoint>/<bucketName>?region=<region>
 ```
-Where `region` parameter is mandatory, except for when your W&B instance is in AWS and the `AWS_REGION` environment variable is configured on the instance nodes.
+The `region` parameter is mandatory, except for when your W&B instance is in AWS and the `AWS_REGION` configured on the W&B instance nodes matches the region configured for the S3-compatible storage.

 </details>
 <details>
-<summary>Connect to cloud-native storage in another cloud</summary>
+<summary>Configure a cross-cloud native storage for team-level BYOB in Dedicated Cloud or Self-managed instance</summary>

-Specify the path in a format specific to your W&B instance and storage bucket locations:
+Specify the path in a format specific to the locations of your W&B instance and storage bucket:

 From W&B instance in GCP or Azure to a bucket in AWS:
 ```text